I have concluded most of my tests on using the MASSO with the KRMx02 CNC Router.

 These are some observations that I noted while doing my research.
 They arent really problems, just things you should be aware of.

 Don't try and remove the small terminal block connectors.
-They look like the removable terminal blocks that I have seen on other boards.
+They look like they are removable terminal blocks much like thos I have seen on other boards.
 But they break if you try and remove them.

 Estop and the G540